ylecuyer/survey-gizmo-ruby/README.md

 # Or just retrieve all questions for all pages of this survey
 questions = survey.questions

-# Create a question for your survey
+# Create a question for your survey.
+The returned object will be given an :id parameter by SG.
-question = SurveyGizmo::API::Question.create(survey_id: survey.id, title: 'Do you like ruby?', type: 'checkbox') question.title = "Do you LOVE Ruby?" question.save # => question # (but now with the id assigned by SurveyGizmo as the :id property)
+question = SurveyGizmo::API::Question.create(survey_id: survey.id, title: 'Do you like ruby?', type: 'checkbox')
+# Update a question
+question.title = "Do you LOVE Ruby?"
+question.save
 # Destroy a question
 question.destroy

 # Retrieving SurveyResponses for a given survey.
-# Note that because of both options being hashes, you need to enclose them both in
+# Note that because both options are hashes, you need to enclose them both in
 # braces to page successfully!
 responses = SurveyGizmo::API::Response.all({ survey_id: survey.id }, { page: 1 })

 # Retrieving page 2 of non test data SurveyResponses
-filters  = {page: 2, filters: [{ field: 'istestdata', operator: '<>', value: 1 }] }
+filters  = { page: 2, filters: [{ field: 'istestdata', operator: '<>', value: 1 }] }
 responses = SurveyGizmo::API::Response.all({ survey_id: survey_id }, filters)
 ```